 Growing Your Garden

-- Starting Your School Garden – Download this beginner’s guide to getting started on growing a plan to build and sustain a school garden.
+- Starting Your School Garden – Download this guide to getting started on developing a plan to build and sustain a school garden.
 From crafting a school garden team to managing volunteers, learn best practices to set your school up for success.

 - School Garden Planting Guide – When do you plant carrots in Western North Carolina?
 How deep do you tuck the chard seeds into the soil?
 Download these fun and engaging planting guides for Eastern and Western North Carolina.